vimalkum/H2T_Machine_Translation/README.md

 # H2T_Machine_Translation
 Hindi to Tamil machine translation system
 # Dataset
-The datset used has for developing this system was protected under copyright law.
+The datset used for developing this system was protected under copyright law.
 So, you can recreate the parallel dataset as shown,

 <Hindi Sentence>  <Tamil Sentence>